Bear Call Spread (Credit Call Spread)

 Both the potential profit and loss for this strategy are very limited and very well-defined.
 The initial net credit is the most the investor can hope to make with the strategy.
 Profits at expiration start to erode if the stock is above the lower strike price, and losses reach their maximum if the stock hits the higher strike price.
 Above the higher strike price, profits from exercising the long call completely offset further losses on the short call.

 The way in which the investor selects the two strike prices determines the maximum income potential and maximum risk.
 By selecting a lower short call strike and/or a higher long call strike, the investor can increase the initial net premium income.
-However, it may be interesting to experiment with the Position Simulator to see how such decisions would affect the likelihood of short call assignment and the level of protection in the event of a big rally.

 This strategy breaks even at expiration if the stock price is above the lower strike by the amount of the initial credit received.
 In that case the long call would expire worthless, and the short call's intrinsic value would equal the net credit.